0xTamil/awesome-low-level/README.md

 # Recommended Creators

-> A collection of creators who cover topics related to low-level programming.
+A collection of creators who cover topics related to low-level programming.

+> Learn from these creators by watching their videos and following along with their projects.
+Pay attention to how they approach and solve problems, check out their GitHub repositories and source code, and study how they write and structure their code.
+Treat these great creators as mentors and learn from their experience.

 - **[Tsoding](https://www.youtube.com/@Tsoding)**
 - **[ThePrimeTimeagen](https://www.youtube.com/@ThePrimeTimeagen)**